webBook-cz/bootstrap-sass-book-theme/README.md

-Actual Bootstrap (4.5.0) Theme with easy modifications:
+Actual Bootstrap (4.6.0) Theme with easy modifications:

+##New in version 1.4.0

+* updated bootstrap & font Awesome
+* fixed footer
+* editable Grid (columns, rows & widths) from settings

 ##New in version 1.3.0